supertassu/taaviwtf/content/_index.md

 ---
 title: Hi, I'm Taavi.
-description: I am a teenager.
-This is my site that I use to ramble about stuff I want to ramble about.
+description: This is my site that I use to ramble about stuff I want to ramble about.
 ---

 # 👋 Hi, my name is {{< pink "Taavi" >}}.

-I am a teenager.
 This is my site that I use to ramble about stuff I want to ramble about.